rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

    \irrad(\lambda) = \frac{R^{2}}{d^{2}} \flux(\lambda; \vx).

-Don't be fooled by the apparent triviality of this result: it means that we need only the elemental flux spectrum, and not the specific intensity, to calculate the irradiance.
-This is why many spectral grids in the literature include flux spectra instead of specific intensity spectra.
+This is a very convenient result: it means that we need only the elemental flux spectrum, and not the specific intensity, to calculate the irradiance.
+That's why many spectral grids in the literature include flux spectra instead of specific intensity spectra.

-However, remember that equation :math:numref:`eq:irrad-flux` applies only to spherically symmetric stars with position-independent surface radiation fields.
-In more complex situations, for instance when a star is rotatiing, spotted, pulsating or even eclipsed, evaluation of :math:`\irrad` must proceed via the visible-surface integration appearing in equation :math:numref:`eq:irrad`, which requires the specific intensity.
-MSG offers routine to facilitate this integration (see, for instance, the :py:meth:`pymsg.SpecGrid.irradiance` method).
+However, recall that equation :math:numref:`eq:irrad-flux` applies only to spherically symmetric stars.
+In more complex situations, for instance when the star is rotatiing, spotted, pulsating or even eclipsed, evaluation of :math:`\irrad` must proceed via the visible-area integration appearing in equation :math:numref:`eq:irrad`, which requires the specific intensity.

 .. _photometric-colors:

 Photometric Colors
 ==================

-To evaluate a photometric color, MSG convolves irradiance spectra\
-[#convolve]_ with an appropriate passband response function :math:`S'(\lambda)`.
-This function represents the combined sensitivity of the optical pathway, filter and detector.
-The passband-averaged specific intensity is defined as
+To evaluate a photometric color, MSG convolves spectra with an appropriate passband response function :math:`S'(\lambda)`.
+This function represents the combined sensitivity of the optical pathway, filter, and detector.
+The photometric specific intensity is defined as

 .. math::
    :label: eq:conv